hotianbexuanto/ZygiskNexus/README.md

-# Zygisk Next
+# Zygisk Nexus

-Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk.
+Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and Magisk.
+This is a fork of Zygisk Next with enhanced features.

+## Features

++ Support for both KernelSU and Magisk simultaneously
++ Priority given to Magisk when both root solutions are present
++ Full Zygisk API compatibility
++ Standalone implementation without requiring built-in Zygisk

 ## Requirements

-### General

-+ No multiple root implementation installed

 ### KernelSU